hyncheacity-lab/hyncheacity-lab/README.md

+## Hi!
-## Hello, my name is Hyeonchae.
+My name is Lee Hyeon chae.
 I’m happy to be taking the Open Source sw.
 I’ll do my best and work hard !😚

 <!--
 **hyncheacity-lab/hyncheacity-lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.